 Having images in a sitemap boosts the chances of search engines crawling and indexing images.
 If a page on your site has multiple images, Google may have a problem identifying which among them is the most relevant image for the content of that page.

-In WordPress, most of the WordPress SEO plugins have a sitemap solution.
+In WordPress, most of the WordPress SEO plugins such as Rank Math have a sitemap solution.
 So, you don’t have to worry.
 In case you want to create an image sitemap without a plugin.
 Follow Google’s guidelines on how to create a sitemap for images manually.

 Does Serving Images from a Different Source Hurt SEO?